-This subsection provides that Revenue may refund the stamp duty subject to section (11)(d) 159A, paid on the original instrument(s) where the conditions in paragraph (c) are satisfied.
+This subsection provides that Revenue may repayment the Stamp Duty (11)(d) subject to section 159A, paid on the original instrument(s) where the conditions in paragraph (c) are satisfied.

-This subsection contains the clawback provisions in respect of the relief.
-The relief may be clawed back where there is a disposal or part disposal of land, to which relief applied, within 5 years from the date of execution of the instrument or, as the case may be, from the date the claim for repayment is made to Revenue, and any proceeds from the disposal or part-disposal are not re-invested in other land within one year from the date of such disposal.
-The clawback amount will become liable to be repaid to the commissioners, and is the amount determined by the following formula-
+This subsection contains the clawback provisions in respect of the relief, (12)(a) where there is a disposal or part disposal of land, to which relief applied, within the relevant period, as defined in subsection 1, from the date of execution of the instrument or, as the case may be, from the date the claim for repayment is made to Revenue, and any proceeds from the disposal or part-disposal are not re-invested in other land within one year from the date of such disposal.
+The clawback amount will become liable to be repaid to the commissioners, and is the amount determined by the following formula: